Consistent Online Gaussian Process Regression Without the Sample Complexity Bottleneck: Introduction

 {\bf Context} We expand upon related approaches, as seeking tractable approximations of online GPs has been studied for years.
 One approach is to focus on the exact GP likelihood, and compute the inference exactly, in the spirit of John Tukey's truism: ``Far better an approximate answer to the right question...than an exact answer to the wrong question..." \citep{tukey1962future}.
 This approach, Fully Independent Training Conditional (FITC), originating in \citep{csato2002sparse}, derives an additive decomposition of the GP likelihood, and then projects the posterior parameters onto a subspace of fixed size.
 This approach, called Sparse Online Gaussian Processes (SOGP), has given rise to numerous variations that modify the projection criterion using, e.g., information gain \citep{seeger2003fast}, the negative log-likelihood of the posterior \citep{smola2001sparse,keerthi2006matching}, or regularizations of the likelihood \citep{mcintire2016sparse}.
 The commonality of these approaches is that their posterior subspace dimension is fixed in advance.
 In the offline setting, one may additionally optimize over the retained points in the subspace, an approach dubbed pseudo-input search \citep{snelson2006sparse}.

-An alternative approach is to employ a variational upper-bound of the GP likelihood, e.g., the Variational Free Energy (VFE) \citep{titsias2009variational} or Expectation Propagation \citep{csato2002gaussian}, which as illuminated by \citep{bui2017streaming}, can be employed in the online setting by subsuming the GP approximation into streaming variational Bayes \citep{broderick2013streaming}.
+An alternative approach is to employ a variational {lower}-bound of the GP likelihood, e.g., the Variational Free Energy (VFE) \citep{titsias2009variational} or Expectation Propagation \citep{csato2002gaussian}, which as illuminated by \citep{bui2017streaming}, can be employed in the online setting by subsuming the GP approximation into streaming variational Bayes \citep{broderick2013streaming}.
 Online variational approaches remain an active area of research, which are well-summarized in \citep{liu2018gaussian}.
-Recently, performance of various approximations has been characterized in terms of approximate convergence to a variational upper-bound on the population likelihood \citep{reeb2018learning,burt2019rates}.
+Recently, performance of various approximations has been characterized in terms of approximate convergence to a variational {lower}-bound on the population likelihood \citep{mcallester1999pac,burt2019rates}.
 Moreover, \citep{toth2019variational} employs them for time-series (non-i.i.d.) analysis, and builds geometric intuition for the approximation subspace \citep{shi2019sparse}.

-Predominately, the aforementioned approaches fix the subspace size, which is not inherently a drawback, except that it is challenging to know a priori how many points are required for convergence in terms of any law of large numbers \citep{ghosal2000convergence}, or a variational upper-bound thereof \citep{reeb2018learning}.
+Predominately, the aforementioned approaches fix the {maximal} subspace size, which is not inherently a drawback, except {that fixing a priori how many points are permitted may preclude} convergence in terms of any law of large numbers \citep{ghosal2000convergence}, or a {lower}-bound thereof \citep{reeb2018learning}.
 See \citep{roberts2013gaussian,bauer2016understanding} for reviews of challenges and approaches for the online setting, or \citep{quinonero2007approximation, banerjee2012efficient,rasmussen2004gaussian}[Ch.
-8] for experimentation on offline approximations.
+8] for experimentation on offline approximations. {More specifically, these approaches permit the active set of points that form the prior for the next posterior inference to grow or shrink according to their statistical significance, but only up to an a priori fixed upper-limit.
+Doing so may or may not include enough points required for convergence.}